AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-1/introToStateAndProps.md

   > For example, on Facebook you have a page to view all of your friends.
 Each of your friends has different information but they are still displayed on the same element/piece/component with the same shape and styling.

   > Furthermore, you may have 6000 friends and I may only have 500.
-Using functions, the React app build by Facebook will call the FriendComponent function 6000 times when you look at your friends and 500 times when I look at my friends.
+Using functions, the React app built by Facebook will call the FriendComponent function 6000 times when you look at your friends and 500 times when I look at my friends.

 To make this work we need a way to pass unique data to each function call so that each function call will return the same HTML element but render the unique data we pass to it.
 This passing of data happens with something called `props` as in **prop**erties.
 You see, this `props` parameter will represent the *properties* of the element that is returned from the **React Component**(function)